cwoffenden/obj2buf/README.md

 	-s normalises the positions to scale them in the range -1 to 1 -sb as -s but without a bias, keeping the origin at zero -su as -s but with uniform scaling for all axes
-	-e encodes normals (and tangents) in two components as hemi-oct -ez as -e but as raw XY without the Z
+	-e octahedral encoded normals (and tangents) in two components -ez as -e but as raw XY without the Z
 	(encoded normals having the same type as tangents may be packed) -g flip the green channel when generating tangents (e.g. match 3ds Max)